GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 ### Data at rest

 The architecture protects data at rest through multiple measures, including encryption and database auditing.

-The architecture protects data at rest through encryption, database auditing, and other measures.

 **Azure Storage**: To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
 This helps protect and safeguard data in support of organizational security commitments and compliance requirements defined by FFIEC.